Madison Ono , Conservation Grazing Intern

 Max focused on GIS work at the Rancho Cañada Golf Course Restoration site.
 He also worked with conservancy staff performing DNA sampling, raptor surveys, and other field work.

 Scott Blanco, Conservancy Volunteer

-Scott joined the Conservancy in March 2017 and has participated in activities ranging from California Tiger Salamander and Red-Legged Frog surveys, Tricolored Blackbird capture/banding to vegetation transects and host plant surveys, preparing and ground-truthing oak restoration GIS layers, invasive species monitoring and treatment, and hands-on experience with the Conservation Grazing program fencing and exclosure monitoring.
+Scott participated in California Tiger Salamander and Red-Legged Frog surveys, Tricolored Blackbird capture/banding, oak restoration GIS layers, and invasive species monitoring and treatment.